-Political-Economy for Social Justice

-A non-mathematical examination of the interaction of economics and politics behind the promotion and impediment of social justice.
+Political-Economy for Social Justice 0.5 unit A non-mathematical examination of the interaction of economics and politics behind the promotion and impediment of social justice.
 Students will learn to critically challenge the political-economic institutions, structures, and theoretical arguments that obstruct social justice, and develop alternative, evidence-based counterarguments for socially-just alternatives.